 ‘I’m certainly not doing this for some high-flown reason.
 I don’t consider myself to be a reformer, and I don’t think this is going in any way whatever to affect the rate of crime.’

 The auditorium is dark and quiet.
 David Goldblatt seems very small against the huge black and white photograph projected behind him.
 It shows two women in front of a house in Soweto where they were subjected to an attack that resulted in one of them being sent to prison.
 We’ve seen 15 or 20 such portraits of people at similar crime scenes in the last hour, some made in South Africa, where David Goldblatt was born in 1930, and some in Britain, made as part of a Multistory commission.
 The images are extraordinary, but so are the photographer’s stories about the people he has met and photographed.
 He speaks quietly and carefully, re-telling what each ex-offender has told him, avoiding judgements either of truthfulness or morality.
-It has been one of the most extraordinary hours I have ever spent in a cinema.
+It has been one of the most extraordinary hours I have ever with an artist.

 David Goldblatt’s talk at Plymouth University was part of day-long presentation of recent work by Multistory, a small community arts organisation I’ve worked with in different ways since 2009.
 Six artists spoke about their work.
 As well as David, there were presentations by Martin Parr, Margaret Drabble, Hans Eijkelboom, Mark Power and Susie Parr.
 All had been commissioned by Multistory to come to the Black Country and create work with local people about their lives.
 The resulting work, which is continuing and already includes more than a dozen other artists, is building into an artistic and social documentary project of national importance.
 It is also rethinking the practice of community arts in the 21st century.
 And so, naturally, it is as full of questions, ambiguities and uncertainties as it is of outstanding art.
 The need to step back, reflect and take stock of what has been done is growing and we’ve begun discussing how to do that: the invitation from Plymouth University was one step in that process.